Rok with students at ABC Children Aid School in Bobo-Dioulasso, Burkina Faso

 From plastic to fashion

-This project has changed lives of many women who had been unemployed before.
+The project “From plastic to fashion” has changed lives of many women who had been unemployed before.

-An excellent project with several positive effects of improving the living standard for women, as well as reducing the amount of waste bags on the streets of Bobo city, is financially supported by Cooperation GAFREH – Groupe d’Action des Femmes pour la Relance Economique du Houet.
+This excellent project improves living standards for women and reduces the number of waste bags on the streets of Bobo.
+It is financially supported by the Cooperation GAFREH – Groupe d’Action des Femmes pour la Relance Économique du Houet.

-Burkina Faso is one of the poorest and least visited countries in West Africa, landlocked, politically instable, threated by climate changes, in constant fight for the power among elites, military forces and corrupt politicians.
-Even in peaceful conditions the country doesn’t have much to offer to seldom visitors.
+Burkina Faso is one of the poorest and least-visited countries in West Africa.
+It is landlocked, politically unstable, threatened by climate change, and caught in ongoing power struggles among elites, the military, and corrupt politicians.
+Even in peaceful times, the country offers relatively little exciting places to visit and things to do to its infrequent visitors.

 However, I found very pleasant atmosphere with friendly, welcoming Burkinabes.
-Very few landmarks, national parks or attracting cities are on the menu, tourist infrastructure is basic, but no issues with the security.
+Very few landmarks, national parks, or appealing cities are on the menu, and the tourist infrastructure is basic, but at least I never felt unsafe.

 Pure Africa at its best!